KotgeDev/Neuro-Adventures/README.md

 All UpgradeScenes should inherit from UpgradeScene

-To have upgrades impact a character's damage (both receiving and giving), add the UpgradeScene to the appropriate group and create a function with the same name as the group.
-Refer to the chart below for more information:
+To have upgrades impact a character's damage, add the UpgradeScene to the appropriate group and create a function with the same name as the group.
+Refer to the chart below for more information.
+Note, you cannot set the order in which modifiers are applied with these functions so if the order is important you will need to create your own function.
+The first two functions deal with damage received by the characters and the rest deal with damage given by the characters:
 Group and Function Name | Required Parameters | Return Value
 ---|---|---
 process_ai_damage_received | BASE_DAMAGE: float, modified_damage: float | modified_damage